LucDuponcheelAtGitHub/mathProblems/README.md

 ((5,0),1) ((4,1),5) ((3,2),10) ((2,3),10) ((1,4),5) ((0,5),1)
 ```

-the annotated puzzling triangel looks like
+the annotated puzzling triangle looks like

 ```haskell
 ((0,0),(0 % 1,0.0))